 - EiO helps to share new operas developed through its programs with a broader audience through advocacy efforts including video materials, contextual writings and robust public programs.

-Co-Founded in Brooklyn in 2010 by composers Aaron Siegel, Matthew Welch and Jason Cady, Experiments in Opera has commissioned 62 new works in five years, collaborating with over one hundred fifty performers, designers and directors from the New York City artists community.
-During that time we have produced events at Roulette and Issue Project Room in Brooklyn, as well as at The Stone, Le Poisson Rouge, Anthology Film Archives and Abrons Arts Center in Manhattan.
+Co-Founded in Brooklyn in 2010 by composers Aaron Siegel, Matthew Welch and Jason Cady, Experiments in Opera has commissioned 62 new works in six years, from 40 composers collaborating with over three hundred performers, designers and directors from the New York City artists community.
+During that time we have produced events at Roulette and Issue Project Room in Brooklyn, as well as at Symphony Space, Merkin Concert Hall, The Stone, Le Poisson Rouge, Anthology Film Archives and Abrons Arts Center in Manhattan.

 We take seriously our role as an organizer of artist and audience communities.
 To support our composers’ visions and to make the most of our audiences’ connections with our work, we prioritize sharing in-depth interviews with our artists and video documentation of all of our work in our online media library at experimentsinopera.com.
 These insightful looks into the origins of artists’ ideas and their working habits help to support EIO’s mission of building a more robust conversation about how and why opera works the way it does.